We help our customers conduct cost-efficient observational studies worldwide

 We have experience in studies in Keratoconjunctivitis.

-OXON has developed a novel approach to studying drug exposure during pregnancy, with a follow up on pregnancy, birth, infant and childhood outcomes with the use of prospective pregnancy registries and hybrid database approaches.
+OXON has developed a novel approach to studying drug exposure during pregnancy, with a follow-up on pregnancy, birth, infant and childhood outcomes with the use of prospective pregnancy registries and hybrid database approaches.
+This method provides many advantages compared to traditional pregnancy registries.